Tuesday, December 31, 2024

 Party Girl looked back at her meaningfully.
 "You might want to fix that."

-Alicia escorted Party Girl back through the hall of branches to her car.
-She waved goodbye to Party Girl as the star U-turned and headed two blocks down and remembered to turn right.
-The car Alicia saw before was no longer parked by the side of the road.
-Alicia shivered as the breeze picked up.
+Alicia escorted her through the hall of branches back to her car and waved goodbye as the star U-turned and headed two blocks down and remembered to turn right.
+The car she saw before was no longer parked by the side of the road.

 Alicia returned to her bedroom to inspect the empty H-Twenty bottle, but her eyes went to the gym bag she found it in.
-It felt like an invasion–not just of Alicia's privacy but of something personal.
-Imagining Black Violet's clammy hands prying open a window into Alicia's life and peering through raised broad patches of ice-cold goosebumps on Alicia's neck and arms.
+It felt like an invasion.
+Imagining those pale, clammy hands rifling through her belongings and peering into her life turned Alicia’s blood ice-cold

-At least the room looked normal.
-She checked again, searching the major features and landmarks for anything out of place.
-Alicia glanced up at the egress window; something looked off about it.
-Alicia took a step forward, and then another.
+At least her room looked normal.
+She checked again, searching for anything that seemed out of place.
+Alicia glanced up at the egress window.
+Something looked off.
+She took a step forward, and then another.
 She climbed up onto the bed for a closer look and nearly fell backwards as she whimpered out a quiet scream.
 In the thick, caked-on dust of the unwashed window, she saw the unmistakable smudge of a human hand.